 Keeping all that in mind, the Board approved a version of the calendar that maintains many of these preferences.
 One change from the current school year to the next will be that instead of recognizing the Monday following Easter as a holiday, the district will have an in-service day on the Wednesday before Easter.
 This in-service day will also be the day that graduation projects will be presented.
 This option allows for a full week of instruction prior to PSSA testing that begins on April 13.

-Some other changes of note: School will begin on Sept.
-4 with a full day for all grades, as opposed to this past September when there was a half-day on the first day of school and kindergarten students started two days later.
+- First day of school: School will begin on Sept.
+4 with a full day for all grades, as opposed to September 2013, when there was a half-day on the first day of school and kindergarten students started two days later.

 For more detailed information about the survey results and discussions held at the Committee and School Board levels regarding the calendar, please click here.